Transfer pricing: operational guidance: governance: the resolution stage

 The referral is by means of a written review of the case by the case team/Transfer Pricing Specialist comprising:

 - a narrative summary of the case, providing an update on the last progress review and setting out the positions of the parties

-- a recommendation by the Customer Relationship Manager as to how the case should be settled to include the tax effect of the proposal
+- a recommendation by the Customer Compliance Manager as to how the case should be settled to include the tax effect of the proposal

 - a statement about culpability